Welcome to today's edition of the Rush 24-7 podcast.

 We've got a lot of Americans out of work.

-Why don't we take all these drones that are watching us, law abiding citizens, put them along our borders, and unemployed Americans can look on the internet and get bounty money for turning in people coming across the border.
+Why don't we take all these drones that are watching us, law-abiding citizens, put them along our borders, and unemployed Americans can look on the internet and get bounty money for turning in people coming across the border?

-Well, they would go pick them up.
+You can pick them up.

 You know, that goes with the border guards.